 Supply Requirement Total

 Local Housing Needs Requirement 1,793

-Requirement over 5 years 1,793 × 5 = 8,965
+Requirement over 5 years (1,793 x 5) 8,965

-Deliverable supply 9,573
+Deliverable supply 8,999

-Major sites with planning permission 5,860
+Major sites with planning permission 5,757

-Sites allocated in the local plans 964
+Sites allocated in the Local Plans 678

-Sites allocated in neighbourhood plans 263
+Sites allocated in neighbourhood plans 343

-Specified large sites 426
+Specified large sites 218

-Minor sites with planning permission 1,295
+Minor sites with planning permission 1,288

 Minor sites windfall allowance 709

-Rural Exceptions Sites 56
+Rural Exceptions Sites 6

 Calculation of 5 year supply

-Deliverable site ÷ annualised requirement 9,575 ÷ 1793 = 5.34 years
+Deliverable supply ÷ annualised requirement 8,999÷ 1,793 = 5.02 years

-9. Conclusion: Five-year housing requirement against supply
+10. Conclusion: Five-year housing requirement against supply

-- 9.1.
+- 10.1.
 The requirement to maintain a supply of deliverable sites to cover the 5-year period is derived from national policy.
 As the adopted Local Plans covering the Dorset Council area were adopted more than 5 years ago, the five-year supply calculation is based on the local housing need requirement derived through the application of the Standard Methodology.
-For the Dorset Council area, this gives a housing target of 8,965 dwellings for the period 2024 to 2029.
-In line with national guidance, no allowance has been made for any shortfall in provision against the Local Plan target due to the LHN being used.
-The target is equivalent to 1,793 dwellings per annum. - 9.2.
-The supply of deliverable sites that can be counted as being part of the 5-year supply for the 2024- 2029 period is set out in Figure 8.8.
-This supply calculation is based on sites and information available on the 1 April 2024 base date.
-For the period 2024 to 2029, Dorset Council can demonstrate a supply of 9,573 new homes on deliverable sites, equivalent to 5.34 years. - 9.3 The Council has not applied deductions to the 5YHLS to account for unforeseen circumstances, as there is no requirement or guidance on whether local authorities should apply deductions, or any amount that should be applied.
-As part of this engagement, we welcome developers' or agents' thoughts on if we should include discounts in our calculations for deliverable sites, supported with evidence from recent appeals, and would welcome reference to any decisions that support a specific percentage of discount.
+For the Dorset Council area, this gives a housing target of 1,793 new homes per year, equivalent to 8,965 dwellings for the 5-year period 2024 to 2029.
+In line with national guidance, no allowance has been made for any shortfall in provision against the Local Plan target due to the standard method being used (as the affordability adjustment compensates for any past undersupply). - 10.2.
+The supply of deliverable sites that can be counted as being part of the 5-year supply for the 2024-2029 period is set out in Figure 8.8.
+It is based on sites considered deliverable on the 1 April 2024 base date.
+Based on the latest information and evidence available, Dorset Council can demonstrate a deliverable supply of 8,999 new homes on deliverable sites, equivalent to 5.02 years.
+These figures were confirmed by PINS in an Annual Position Supply report issued on 26 September 2024.